RajaRakoto/plum/README.md

 - **Bootstrap:** sass-eo integrates the SASS source code of bootstrap 5 in order to partially use its functionalities -> https://getbootstrap.com/docs/5.0/getting-started/introduction/

+> **You have 3 choices to use boostrap with sass-eo**

+     sass-eo-bootstrap: to use bootstrap minifier version
+     sass-eo-bootstrap-grid: to use only the boostrap grid system
+     sass-eo-bootstrap-utils: to use only bootstrap utilities

 <br>

 - **Semantic-ui:** I personally find this framework the best alternative to BT5, sematic-ui facilitates the creation of responsive layouts, one of the advantages of this framework is that it integrates semantic-ui-react , a collection of React components from Semantic-ui

   - semantic-ui -> https://semantic-ui.com/introduction/getting-started.html
   - semantic-ui-react -> https://react.semantic-ui.com/

+> sass-eo-semantic: to use the minifier version of semantic-ui

 <br>

 - **Milligrid:** Milligrid is a configurable and easy to learn CSS flexbox grid system based on Milligram -> http://bencoveney.github.io/Milligrid/

+> sass-eo-milligrid: to use the minifier version of milligrid